Why great customer service contact center agents quit

 - No surfing allowed.
 Every aspect of your screen time is monitored, including every site you visit.
 And no checking Facebook on your phone—that has to be stored in a locker away from your desk.

 - No personalization.
-Most personal items can’t be stored on your desk.
-Call center security protocols prohibit pens and paper on desks to prevent theft or fraud (such as writing down a customer’s credit card number and using is later).
-Despite these restrictions, brick and mortar call center agents are still 300% more likely to commit larceny or theft compared to agents who work from home, according to the FBI Uniform Crime Report.
+Most personal items can’t be stored on your desk. contact center security protocols prohibit pens and paper on desks to prevent theft or fraud (such as writing down a customer’s credit card number and using is later).
+Despite these restrictions, brick and mortar contact center agents are still 300% more likely to commit larceny or theft compared to agents who work from home, according to the FBI Uniform Crime Report.

 - No choice in the companies you represent.
 You might have to work for brands you dislike, or sell products you don’t understand.